· · AI

 An AI agent can be brilliant.
 But if it fails 15% of the time, nobody will trust it.

 The numbers are brutal: between 70-85% of AI initiatives fail to meet their expected outcomes.
 When you look at actual task performance, the numbers get worse.
-OpenAI’s GPT-4o failed 91.4% of office tasks in recent testing.
+OpenAI’s GPT-4o failed 91.4% of office tasks in testing.
 Meta’s model failed 92.6%.
 Amazon’s failed 98.3%.
 Even the best AI agents struggle with goal completion in complex enterprise systems like CRMs.

 The problem isn’t capability.
 These are complex systems built by excellent teams.